signadot/plugins/example-baseline/README.md

 # Example Baseline

 This directory contains a minimalist example baseline deployment against which the resource plugins can be tested.

 It consists of a single Deployment which can echo environment variables.

-To install in namespace `<namespace>`, apply the yaml in this directory:
+To install this example in your cluster, run the following command (replacing `<namespace>` with the corresponding value).

 ```bash
 kubectl -n <namespace> apply -f k8s